 Samsung, whose tablets are based on Google Inc's Android software, has counter-sued Apple.

-On Thursday, Apple filed a suit against Samsung in Japan, seeking to ban sales of some of its gadgets there.
+On Thursday, Apple also filed a suit against Samsung in Japan, seeking to ban sales of some of its gadgets there.